The time for replacing the thermostat has arrived and you should know how to do it properly.

 You’ll be surprised how simple it is – just take a picture.

-Now, a lot of people think that you can remove the thermostat right away and you can easily rearrange wires.
-The problem is that wires can easily be lost in the wall and you’ll have a hard time reaching them.
+Now, a lot of people think that you can remove the thermostat right away, and you can easily rearrange wires.
+The problem is that wires can easily be lost in the wall, and you’ll have difficulty reaching them.

-You probably want to avoid it, so just spread the wires and bend them outwards as it will prevent them from getting lost behind the wall.
+You probably want to avoid it, so just spread the wires and bend them outwards to prevent them from getting lost behind the wall.

-By this time, you should be able to remove the old thermostat and now we come to the more interesting part…
+By now, you should be able to remove the old thermostat, and now we come to the more interesting part…

 Now you have to put the new thermostat in the exact same position as the old thermostat.

-Start reconnecting wire by wire the same way they’ve been connected with the old thermostat.
+Start reconnecting wire by wire like they’ve been connected to the old thermostat.
 Luckily, you have a picture on your phone now that helps you connect it properly.

 Let’s summarize them again: